BenjaminSiskoo/nSide/README.txt

 corresponding nybble with a leading 0—for a 768-byte ROM)
 sha256: 9f639da2e0248431b59a9344769a38fad8b64742ce6e0e44534e6918b8977a0a)

-...but if you do not wish to emulate the Game Boy Advance or PlayChoice-10, none of these files are necessary.
+...but if you do not wish to emulate the PlayChoice-10, the above 3 files are not necessary.
 Keep in mind that PlayChoice-10 emulation is still incomplete, so these files will not be very useful right now.

 Known Bugs:
 Famicom: